Nicholson, Vukmir meeting for debate as primary nears

 The debate Thursday in Milwaukee comes as the most recent Marquette University Law School poll shows about a third of Republican primary voters are undecided.

 Vukmir is a state senator from Brookfield and Nicholson is a political newcomer and management consultant from Delafield.
-The winner of the primary will advance to take on Democratic Sen. Tammy Baldwin in November.
+The winner of the primary will advance to take on Democratic Sen. Tammy Baldwin in the November election.

 Nicholson is a former Democrat and U.S. Marine combat veteran who is running as a political outsider.
 Vukmir won the Wisconsin Republican Party endorsement in May and has been endorsed by many high profile office holders, including House Speaker Paul Ryan.